Fees and Deposit Limits6.9/10

-Many robo advisors offer more services or lower fees for larger account balances.
+Many robo advisors offer more services or lower fees for more significant account balances.
 Wealthsimple, for example, drops their annual fee from 0.50% to 0.40% and adds features like VIP airline lounge access and a personalized financial planning session for accounts over $100,000.

-We would like to see Titan offer some kind of extra incentive for investing a larger amount into their services, whether it be a reduced fee or extra features, or both.
+We would like to see Titan offer some kind of extra incentive for investing a more considerable amount into their services, whether it be a reduced fee or additional features, or both.

 Flexibility & Diversification

 With the advent of hybrid robo advisors and personalized investment services, determining the flexibility of a robo advisor is getting tougher still.

 With Titan, your portfolio is invested strictly in twenty top-performing stocks.
 But it’s still flexible since your portfolio is spread evenly across the twenty companies through fractional shares.

 This means you are a direct owner of the stocks in your portfolio.
 This is in contrast to some other robo advisors that invest exclusively in mutual funds or ETFs.
 So while you may be looking for broad diversification with some more general investment robo advisors, investing with a company like Titan is not meant for that – it’s made for a specific purpose, and that’s what they provide.